JoshuaOliphant/An-Oliphant-Never-Forgets/_posts/2024-02-11-Drafts-to-Raindrop-Action.md

 layout: post
 title: Drafts to Raindrop Action
 date: 2024-02-11
-categories: [Javascrpt, Automation, Drafts, Raindrop, APIs]
+categories: [Javascript, Automation, Drafts, Raindrop]
 ---
 I've been working on making Drafts the central component to my workflow.
 Today I went to the [Drafts directory](https://directory.getdrafts.com/) to look for an Action to send link to [Raindrop](https://raindrop.io/) (where I store bookmark links), and found that there wasn't one.
 I decided it was time to create my first custom Action, which turned out to be pretty easy.